larry-athey/airhead/Instructions/FAQ.md

 Q: What is the highest proof that you can get out of one of these stills?

 A: The highest I've ever gotten was 140 and that was from a Gin redistillation run at a constant 80C/176F over 8 hours.
-The object was to just tame down the flavor from the juniper berries but I just ended up with really high proof Gin.
+The object was to tame down the flavor from the juniper berries but I just ended up with really high proof Gin.

 ---